-Redemption Orders for Baskets May Be Subject to Postponement, Suspension or Rejection Under Certain Circumstances.
+You May Be Adversely Affected by Redemption Orders that Are Subject To Postponement, Suspension or Rejection Under Certain Circumstances.

-The Managing Owner may, in its discretion, suspend the right of redemption or postpone the redemption order settlement date with respect to Baskets for (1) any period during which an emergency exists as a result of which the redemption distribution is not reasonably practicable, or (2) such other period as the Managing Owner determines to be necessary for the protection of the Shareholders.
-In addition, the Fund will reject a redemption order if the order is not in proper form as described in the participant agreement with the Authorized Participant, or if the fulfillment of the order, in the opinion of the Fund's counsel, might be unlawful.
+The Managing Owner may, in its discretion, suspend the right of redemption or postpone the redemption order settlement date, for (1) any period during which an emergency exists as a result of which the redemption distribution is not reasonably practicable, or (2) such other period as the Managing Owner determines to be necessary for the protection of the Shareholders.
+In addition, the Fund will reject a redemption order if the order is not in proper form as described in the participant agreement among the Authorized Participant, and the Managing Owner, either in its own capacity or in its capacity as managing owner of the Fund, or if the fulfillment of the order, in the opinion of its counsel, might be unlawful.
 Any such postponement, suspension or rejection could adversely affect a redeeming Authorized Participant.
 For example, the resulting delay may adversely affect the value of the Authorized Participant's redemption proceeds if the NAV of the Fund declines during the period of delay.
 The Fund disclaims any liability for any loss or damage that may result from any such suspension or postponement.

-Shareholders Do Not Have the Protections Associated with Ownership of Shares in an Investment Company Registered Under the Investment Company Act of 1940.
+Shareholders Do Not Have the Protections Associated With Ownership of Shares in an Investment Company Registered Under the Investment Company Act of 1940.

 The Fund is not registered as an investment company under the Investment Company Act of 1940, as amended.
-Consequently, Shareholders do not have the legal and regulatory protections provided to the investors in investment companies that are registered as such.
+Consequently, Shareholders do not have the legal and regulatory protections provided to investors in investment companies that are registered as such.